 The appraisal wells for the Iris and Hades gas condensate discoveries were drilled in 2019 and 2020, respectively.

 The appraisal well 6506/11-11 S was drilled 20km west of the Asgard field for the delineation of the Iris gas condensate discovery.
 It was drilled to a vertical depth of 4,433m and a measured depth of 4,443m below sea level, using the Deepsea Bergen drilling rig.

 Drilled at a water depth of 382m in PL 644, the appraisal well encountered a 70m gas column in the Garn formation and multiple sandstone layers, totalling 55m with moderate to good reservoir properties.

-Following the appraisal, the resource estimate of the Hades prospect was revised to between 12.58Mmboe and 44Mmboe.
+Following the appraisal, the resource estimate of the Hades prospect was revised to between 12.58Mboe and 44Mboe.

-Iris Hades is a high-pressure high-temperature (HPHT) field proposed to be developed with a four-slot subsea production system, including three producing wells.
-It will be tied back to the Asgard B platform, which is operated by Equinor.
+Berling is a high-pressure high-temperature (HPHT) field and is planned to be developed with a four-slot subsea production system, including three production wells.
+It will be tied back through a 24km pipeline to the Asgard B platform, which is operated by Equinor.

-TechnipFMC received an integrated front-end engineering and design (FEED) contract, worth Nkr30m ($3.35m), for the development of the subsea production system for the project in March 2022.
+TechnipFMC was also awarded the integrated front-end engineering and design contract, worth Nkr30m ($3.35m), for the development of the subsea production system for the project in March 2022.

-Heavelock Solutions, which has expertise in advanced downhole surge and swab simulations, was contracted to provide simulation services for well planning for the Iris Hades field.
+Heavelock Solutions, which has expertise in advanced downhole surge and swab simulations, was contracted to provide simulation services for the well-planning in the Berling field.